securecrt/GA-Z790-UD/README.md

 ### Not working
 * wakeup / sleep issue is fixed in bios F6c
+* second sleep crash issue has been fixed by add npci=0x2000 in boot-args credit to [@gongdao123](https://github.com/gongdao123/GA-Z790-UD)
+	* keyboard wake issue has been fixed by Add Wake Type Property

 ### macOS Support
 | Version   | macOS | Download |